Anuvab Pal

 Anuvab Pal (born 27 April 1976) is an Indian stand up comedian, screenwriter, playwright and novelist.
-He is occasionally featured as a rotating co-host on Season 4 of the podcast The Bugle.
+He is occasionally featured as a rotating co-host on season 4 of the podcast The Bugle.

 Career

-Pal co-wrote the 2007 Indian comedy, Loins Of Punjab Presents, with Manish Acharya which The New York Times called 'a witty musical comedy'.
+Pal co-wrote the 2007 Indian comedy Loins of Punjab Presents with Manish Acharya which The New York Times called 'a witty musical comedy'.

-In 2009, his play, The President Is Coming, was made into a Bollywood film The President Is Coming made by producer Rohan Sippy.
+In 2009, his play The President Is Coming was made into a Bollywood film, The President Is Coming, made by producer Rohan Sippy.

-As a stand up comedian, Pal started out with The British Comedy Store when they opened in Mumbai in 2010 and has since toured across the nation with his one-man show, The Nation Wants To Know in Mumbai, New Delhi, Kolkata, Shillong, Bangalore, and Pune.
+As a stand-up comedian, Pal started out with the British Comedy Store when it opened in Mumbai in 2010 and has since toured across the nation with his one-man show The Nation Wants To Know in Mumbai, New Delhi, Kolkata, Shillong, Bangalore, and Pune.

-His first play Chaos Theory, a love story between two Indian professors, was written in New York City, and performed in various productions around the United States.
-The Los Angeles Times, while writing about the Artwallah Festival, a South Asian cultural festival where the play was performed in 2003, said 'Pal's characters are professional immigrants whose questions may not be so much about economic survival as intellectual and spiritual survival.
+His first play, Chaos Theory, a love story between two Indian professors, was written in New York City, and performed in various productions around the United States.
+The Los Angeles Times, while writing about the Artwallah Festival, a South Asian cultural festival where the play was performed in 2003, said "Pal's characters are professional immigrants whose questions may not be so much about economic survival as intellectual and spiritual survival."
 The play received its first professional production in New York City in 2010 starring TV and film actor Rita Wolf, directed by Alexa Kelly and produced by The Pulse Ensemble Theatre.

 The India production of the play happened in 2008 and starred TV and theatre actor Zafar Karachiwala and TV, film and theatre actor Anahita Oberoi directed by theatre director Rahul Da Cunha and produced by his Rage Productions.

-In 2011, he was featured in a New York Times video, 'A Night At The Comedy Club' and CNN Go, a travel website of CNN, mentioned him on a list of '20 Mumbai People To Watch'.
+In 2011, Pal was featured in a New York Times video, A Night At The Comedy Club.
+CNN Go, a travel website of CNN, mentioned him on a list of 20 Mumbai People To Watch.

-He was also interviewed in the BBC News segment titled 'Having A Laugh In India' and was, along with comedian and presenter Cyrus Broacha, the only Indian comedian on the popular BBC Radio 4 show Just A Minute with Nicholas Parsons.
+He was also interviewed in the BBC News segment titled Having A Laugh In India and was, along with comedian and presenter Cyrus Broacha, the only Indian comedian on the popular BBC Radio 4 show Just A Minute with Nicholas Parsons.
 That episode also featured famous British comedians Paul Merton and Marcus Brigstocke.